AndersBallegaard/anderstb.dk/content/posts/nat64-for-the-homelab.md

 There can be some diffrences between NAT64 implementations, but we will look more at that in the comparison section below.
 For homelab purposes i would also argue it makes quite a diffrence if you are managing the NAT64 software directly, or if you are using it as part of an intigrated solution like running NAT64 in OpnSense.

 ## Client interaction with NAT64
 It might be worth briefly looking at how clients interact with NAT64 before looking at the solutions themself.
-The two main ways are DNS64 or CLAT.
-These are not nessearily mutraly exclusive, and can be used in combination.
+The two main ways are DNS64 and CLAT (also known as 464XLAT), which are not mutually exclusive, but can be used in combination.

 ### DNS64
 DNS64 essentially works by lying to the client, The DNS server sends A and AAAA queries for a given domain.
 If no AAAA record is found, it maps the A record address into a NAT64 address, for this reason it is very important that the DNS64 server knows the correct NAT64 prefix.